Capital Structure (LBO) Modeling

 - Understand and incorporate operating and debt ratios

-- Create “flags” to warn if a debt covenant has been tripped
+- Create “flags” if a covenant has been tripped

 Upcoming Capital Structure (LBO) Modeling EventsAll Events

-This hands‐on course focuses on the skills required to build and incorporate a complex capital a a ...
+Description This hands-on course focuses on the skills required to build and incorporate a complex ...

 Sign up for The BenchMarq to stay informed of Marquee news & events.